CATALYTIC THINKING: Our Values & Philosophy

 At Creating the Future, all our work is rooted in our values, as reflected in the set of practices called Catalytic Thinking.
 All our programs, all our meetings and discussions – even this website itself – are examples of Catalytic Thinking in action.

 You’ll find a brief description of Catalytic Thinking below the video.
-For more detail about both the practices and the science behind them, CLICK HERE.
+For more detail, CLICK HERE.

 Catalytic Thinking: Overview